Warren & Migliaccio, L.L.P.

 Potential Outcomes

 The outcome of a credit card lawsuit can impact your financial life.
-If creditor wins, they can seize bank accounts or garnish wages in credit card debt lawsuits.
+If the creditor wins, they get a judgment against you, or a court order that establishes the money you owe them.
+Once they have a judgment, they may pursue bank garnishment or property liens.
+However, generally, they cannot garnish your wages in credit card debt lawsuits.

 Debt collection lawsuits have long term effects on your credit score.